radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 If you enable the persistent search control, an LDAP client can receive notifications of changes that occur in the RadiantOne namespace.
 When a persistent search is requested, RadiantOne keeps the search operation going so clients can receive changed entries (and additional information about the changes that occurred).

->**Note - The changelog number associated with the changed entries (logged into cn=changelog) is also returned in the persistent search response.**
+>[!note] The changelog number associated with the changed entries (logged into cn=changelog) is also returned in the persistent search response.

 #### Proxied Authorization Control